EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Decode message_2 (see {{CBOR}}).

-* Retrieve the protocol state using the connection identifier C_U and optionally other information such as the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_U, the CoAP Tokan, and/or other information such as the 5-tuple.

 * Validate that there is a solution to the curve definition for the given x-coordinate X_V.